cvetkovic-70/teodora-cvetkovic/md/en/contact.md

 ::: card-panel

 Let's get in touch.
-You can send me a message to schedule a **free session**.
+You can send me a message to schedule a session.

 %%% mail %%% psycounsult@gmail.com